martinflemingdev/VendingMachineCapstone/README.md

 User can:

-List all products with their quantity.
+List all products with their quantity.\n
 Add money into the machine to purchase items.
 See their current balance continually while purchasing items.
 Purchase items until they are sold out.